-Samia Henni Lecture
+Architecture of Counterrevolution: Samia Henni

-Samia Henni is an assistant professor of architecture at the Cornell University College of Architecture, Art and Planning.
+Henni is an assistant professor of architecture at the Cornell University College of Architecture, Art and Planning.
 She received her PhD in the history and theory of architecture (with distinction) from the gta Institute, ETH Zurich.
 She is the author of Architecture of Counterrevolution: The French Army in Northern Algeria (gta Verlag, 2017) and the curator of Discreet Violence: Architecture and the French War in Algeria (2017-2018), Zurich, Rotterdam, Berlin, Johannesburg, Paris and Prague.